A space for students to share questions (and answers) based on their readings and research for the course.

 Ch.
 5 in The Master Switch; excerpt from Sunday Nights at Seven: The Jack Benny Story.
 Post thoughts or questions about the reading to the class blog for discussion.
 What struck you as interesting?
 What did you learn that you think you might remember five years from now?

-Blog post (from research) #8: (Due Monday, Feb 18)
+post (from research) #8: (Due Monday, Feb 18)

 Choose a single folder from the vertical files from Special Collections in Mass Media & Culture – station files, subject files, transcripts, pamphlets.
 Whatever you pick, summarize it briefly (describe the contents of the folder), then do some research and try to give the subject some historical context (250-350 words; 2-3 secondary sources).